Thomas C. Cooney

-Thomas Calvin Cooney (July 18, 1853- January 8, 1907) was an American sailor serving in the United States Navy during the Spanish–American War who received the Medal of Honor for bravery.
+Thomas Calvin Cooney (July 18, 1853- January 8, 1907) was an American sailor serving in the United States Navy during the Spanish–American War, who received the Medal of Honor for bravery.

 Biography

-Cooney was born July 18, 1853, in Westport, Nova Scotia, and after entering the navy he rose to the rank of Chief Carpenters Mate and fought in the Spanish–American War aboard the U.S. Torpedo Boat Winslow.
+Cooney was born on July 18,1853, in Westport, Nova Scotia, and after entering the navy he rose to the rank of Chief Carpenters Mate and fought in the Spanish–American War aboard the U.S. Torpedo Boat Winslow.

-He died January 8, 1907, and is buried in United States Naval Academy Cemetery, Annapolis, Maryland.
-His grave can be found in lot 254.
+He died on January 8, 1907, and is buried in United States Naval Academy Cemetery.

 Medal of Honor citation

 Rank and organization: Chief Machinist, U.S. Navy.
 Born: 18 July 1853, Westport, Nova Scotia.
 Accredited to: New Jersey.
 G.O.
 No.: 497, 3 September 1898.